 Short-term family needs

 Upon your death, would your spouse or partner be able to pay the rent?
 Afford the bills?
-How about pay for funeral, burial or cremation costs, which average between $5,000 and $10,000?1
+How about pay for funeral, burial or cremation costs?

 At a time of great emotional stress, financial concerns can pile on — especially if they are forced to move, re-enter the workforce or make other significant lifestyle changes.